Kentucky Derby Activities

 And now onto the crafts!

-Hats & Bow Ties: You have your mocktails made and now it's time to get gussied up!
-Mirabelle Creations has simple, yet adorable, ideas for making paper hats & bow ties.
-While Mirabelle uses paper plates, Hello Glow created a precious hat using newspaper (could it be any easier?)!
-Both these options give you free rein to go wild with embellishments!
+Hats & Bow Ties: You have your mocktails made and now it’s time to get gussied up!
+Hello Glow created a precious hat using newspaper (could it be any easier?)!
+This option gives you free rein to go wild with embellishments!

 Pony Necklace: We fell in love with this DIY craft that your little one is sure to enjoy long after Derby Day is done!
 It requires some tooling help from a caregiver, but from start to finish it is SUPER easy!